robertwenquan/nyu-course-assignment/app-security/contemplation/writeup.md

 #### Basic Concepts

 According to [1], a vulnerability is a weakness which allows an attacker to reduce a system's information assurance.

-what is security vulnerabilities
+There are three factors for the vulnerability: the system has potential flaw, the attacker acquires the access to the flaw, and the capability of the attacker to exploit the flaw.
+It is important to distinguish vulnerability from risk.
+While a vulnerability may be at risk that introduces significant losses, some vulnerability might trigger little interest from the security export community.
+Withougt loss of potential large values, hhhhhhhhhhhhhhhhhhhhhhh

 why is vulnerability disclosure necessary and important

 #### Security Vulnerability Disclosure Comparison Analysis

+ There are a few security vulnerability disclosure methods.

  * Assumption